George Moriarty: Life

 Moriarty was born in Chicago, where he grew up near the Union Stock Yards.
 He made his major league debut on September 7, 1903 at the age of 19 with the Cubs.
 He was an average hitter but an outstanding baserunner, with 20 or more stolen bases in eight consecutive seasons and 248 career stolen bases, including eleven steals of home.
 He played his last major league game on May 4, 1916 with the White Sox.

-Afterward, he became an American League umpire from 1917 to 1940, interrupted only by a 2-year stint as manager of the Tigers in 1927–28.
+Afterward, he became an American League umpire from 1917 to 1940, interrupted only by a two-year stint as manager of the Tigers in 1927–28.
 He was one of the AL's most highly regarded umpires in his era, working in the 1921, 1925, 1930, 1933 and 1935 World Series (as crew chief in 1930 and 1935), as well as the second All-Star Game in 1934.

 On Memorial Day in 1932, Moriarty worked behind the plate for a Cleveland Indians home game against the White Sox.
 When several Chicago players took exception to his calls, he challenged them to settle the dispute under the stands of League Park after the game.
 Pitcher Milt Gaston took him on first but Moriarty knocked him flat, breaking his hand.
 Several White Sox, including manager Lew Fonseca and catcher and future AL umpire Charlie Berry, took him on in turn.
 The next day, AL president Will Harridge issued numerous fines and a 10-day suspension for Gaston.

-It is reported that once while Moriarty was umpiring, none other than Babe Ruth stepped out of the batter's box and asked Moriarty to spell his last name.
-When he did so, Ruth reportedly replied, "Just as I thought; only one I." The baseball card shown to the left of this text, however, misspells Moriarty's name with two I's.
+Moriarty's baseball cards misspelled his name as "Moriarity".

 Moriarty also was noted for coming to the defense of Tiger slugger Hank Greenberg in the 1935 World Series (eventually won by Detroit), when he warned several Chicago Cubs to stop yelling antisemitic slurs at Greenberg.
 When they defied him and kept up the abuse, he took the unusual step of clearing the entire Chicago bench—a move that got him fined by longtime Commissioner/Judge Kenesaw Mountain Landis (known primarily to posterity for keeping blacks out of the major leagues throughout his quarter-century in office).
 Three years later, when Greenberg was pursuing Babe Ruth's single-season home run record, Moriarty kept the final game of the 1938 season going until darkness made it impossible to continue, Greenberg finishing with 58 homers, two shy of Ruth's record.